Matt L's Posts

 My favorite Wenders’ film.
 I have two copies already.
 Guess I’ll have three copies now.

-FAVORITE/BEST FRENCH FILM? over 3 years ago
+FAVORITE/BEST FRENCH FILM? about 4 years ago

 I actually had someone ask me this in a store recently and I froze – I couldn’t really boil it down to one or two.